netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 In the configuration section *Additional Services In Checkout* you can choose which additional DHL services you want to offer to your customers.

+Please also note the information about `Booking additional services`_ and `Additional costs for services`_.

 * *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
 * *Enable Preferred Neighbor*: The customer selects an alternative address in the